Author Archives: Fr. Michael

 ROSARY:

-The Altar & Rosary Society will be praying the rosary again NEXT SUNDAY January 4th at 8:30 am.
+The Altar & Rosary Society will be praying the rosary again SUNDAY May 3rdat 8:30 am.
 Everyone is welcomed.

 CANDLES: